Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Estimand

 or

 We refer to these as Conditional Pairwise Last Observation Time (CPLOT) estimands.
-They will generally differ from the PLOT estimands suggesting that they are not collapsible.
-The reason is that when individuals with the same covariates are being considered, then the time at which both are ICE-free will tend to be larger, closer to $t$.
+They generally differ from the PLOT estimands, and are thus not collapsible, because individuals with the same covariates tend to have similar times to ICE, thereby resulting in later times at which both are ICE-free.
 CPLOT estimands thus tend to contrast outcomes at later time points than PLOT estimands, except when $L=\emptyset$ or $L\indep T$, in which case they coincide.
-We generally view them as preferable by `truncating’ fewer measurements.
+We generally view them as preferable by ``truncating’' fewer measurements.

-The PLOT and CPLOT estimands, by contrasting outcomes between pairs of treated and untreated individuals, bear some resemblance to the (likewise non-collapsible) win ratio \citep{pocock2012winratio}, which assesses whether a randomly selected treated individual has a more favorable outcome than a randomly selected control.
-However, in our framework, the purpose of pairing is not to rank outcomes but to ensure that both individuals are evaluated at a common, pre-intercurrent-event time point.
-In this sense, our estimands can be viewed as balanced variants of the LOCF, competing risk and while-alive approaches, now carrying forward the last available outcome measurement from the final time at which {\it both} individuals remained free of intercurrent events.
-This balancing facilitates a more formal separation of the underlying mechanisms of treatment effect than is possible with the while-alive estimand.
-However, it remains to be investigated whether the proposed estimands reduce to zero when treatment has no effect on the outcome process.
-We defer this analysis to Section~\ref{sec: assumptions}.
+By contrasting outcomes between pairs of treated and untreated individuals, (C)PLOT estimands bear some resemblance to the win ratio \citep{pocock2012winratio}, which assesses whether a randomly selected treated individual has a more favorable outcome than a randomly selected control.
+However, our use of pairing is not to rank outcomes, but to anchor the comparison of both individuals at a common, pre-ICE time point.
+In this sense, our estimands can be viewed as ``synchronous'' variants of the LOCF, competing risk and while-alive estimands, carrying forward the last outcome at which {\it both} individuals remained ICE-free.
+This facilitates a more formal separation of treatment effect mechanisms.
+However, whether these estimands equal zero when treatment has no effect on the outcome process is investigated in Section~\ref{sec: assumptions}.